sandialabs/seacas/README.md

    * tar jxvf /path/to/parallel-latest.tar.bz2
    * Edit the Imakefile in the TPL/parallel directory and make sure that TRUE_PARALLEL is set to the version of parallel that you downloaded.

-# cd back to the top-level SEACAS subdirectory
+# Edit Configuration Files:

+cd back to the top-level SEACAS subdirectory.
 The current directory (SEACAS unless you renamed if) will be your SEACAS root.
 Set the environment variable SEACAS to point to this area.
 ```
     setenv SEACAS `pwd`  (csh/tcsh)
     export SEACAS=`pwd`  (sh/bash)
 ```
-   If you do an `ls $SEACAS/ACCESS`, you should see something similar to:
+If you do `ls $SEACAS/ACCESS`, you should see something similar to:
 ```
    applications  Imakefile  itools  libraries  scripts
 ```